zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/academic.md

 - The working memory can store only about four chunks of information
 - The short-term memory can be taken as an inefficient mental blackboard that is constantly fading away.
 Repetitions required for information to stay.
 ### Procrastination
+- It seems that the procrastination between each training/study session(less than 15 minutes) can serve as a temporary relax.
+Just to ease the psychological and physical obstacles for starting from where I left off.
 #### Pomodoro
 - Maybe for studying some very difficult content, this might work, and the parameter shifts to 'more rest, less study' side as the difficulty rises.
 - When you are sick, don't use Pomodoro too strictly.
 Check [HEALTH](./health-and-fitness.md)